 When the DS delivers the MAC service tuples to an AP, the AP then determines when and how to deliver the MAC service tuples to the AP’s MAC (via the MAC SAP).
 When the DS delivers the MAC service tuples to a mesh gate, the mesh gate then determines when and how to deliver the MAC service tuples to the mesh gate’s MAC (via the MAC SAP).
 When the DS delivers the MAC service tuples to an AP MLD through DSAF, the AP MLD then determines when and how to deliver the MAC service tuples to the AP MLD’s MLD Uupper MAC sublayer (via the MAC SAP).

-In the case of an AP MLD and its affiliated APs connected to the DS, there are individual DS SAPs for each affiliated AP and one for the AP MLD, as shown in Figure 7-2.
-The affiliated APs will each provide a mapping to their associated non-AP STAs, by their MAC addresses.
+In the case of an AP MLD and its affiliated AP(s) connected to the DS, there are individual DS SAPs for each affiliated AP and one for the AP MLD, as shown in Figure 7-2.
+The affiliated AP(s) will each provide a mapping to their associated non-AP STAs, by their MAC addresses.
 The AP MLD will provide a mapping to its associated non-AP MLDs, by their MLD MAC addresses.
 Thus, the non-AP devices form distinct sets of MAC addresses, and the DS can deliver any service tuples with a one-to-one mapping of destination address to DS SAP.

 Figure 7-2 – Example DS access for an AP MLD with two affiliated APs